theNewDynamic/oregonsadventurecoast.com/content/blog/book-your-2018-holiday-lights.md

 ---
 title: Book Your Trip for the 2018 Shore Acres Holiday Lights!
-date: '2018-09-05T07:55:00-07:00'
+date: 2018-09-05T07:55:00-07:00
-description: >-
-  Volunteers at Shore Acres State Park will soon be hard at work preparing for the Annual Holiday Lights Display.
+description: Volunteers at Shore Acres State Park will soon be hard at work preparing for the Annual Holiday Lights Display.
 This is certainly one of our favorite local holiday traditions and it has captured the attention of media, residents, and visitors from all over the country.
 This event is very popular so we encourage you to book your accommodations as soon as possible.
 tags:
 - Beaches
 - Cape Arago Hwy
 - Charleston
 - Coast
 - Coos Bay
 - flowers
 - Garden House
 - local
 - North Bend
 - Oregon
 - recreation
 - Shore Acres
 - Shore Acres Holiday Lights
 - Shore Acres State Park
 categories:
 - Beach
 - Entertainment & Nightlife
 - Historical
 - Miscellaneous
 - Parks
 - Scenic Drives
 - State Parks & National Lands
-image: /img/holidaylights-aerial-177-new.jpg
+image: "/img/holidaylights-aerial-177-new.jpg"
 seo:
   title: ''
   description: ''
   image: ''
+warning: true

 ---
 ```
 Photographer: Cody Cha